Overview · ← Project plan

 "We need the full data sheet on each property and floor plan, so the listings filter correctly and nothing's missing."

 This is the part that decides whether we even show up in a renter's filtered search.
 Miss one amenity and we're invisible to everyone filtering for it.
-We need all of the below.
+We need all of the below, and the tags say who supplies it.

 Per floor-plan type